 The amusing correspondence between them (“Mr. Winston Churchill to Mr. Winston Churchill”) appears in English Winston’s autobiography, My Early Life.
 In 1995, on one of her visits to us in New Hampshire, my wife and I took Lady Soames to the Baker Library at Dartmouth, which houses novelist Churchill’s papers.
 There she was able to review her father’s original letters to his eponymous fellow writer.

 In 1901, the novelist Churchill and war correspondent Churchill met in Boston during English Winston’s lecture tour.
 American Winston threw a dinner for him.
 Great camaraderie prevailed and each of them promised there would be no more confusion.
-Alas, English Winston got the dinner bill and American Winston received the Englishman’s mail.
+Alas, English Winston got the dinner bill and American Winston received English winston’s mail.